adrazen/cs140e-final-project/labs/3-bootloader/README.md

      what we used last lab (i.e., `pi-install` and `bootloader.bin`).

 #### What is your "bootloader"?
-Recall from the previous lab, that you were given a bootloader binary, and copied it to your SD card as `kernel.img` (the pi's default kernel location).
+Recall from the previous lab, that you were given a bootloader binary (a pre-compiled program), and copied it to your SD card as `kernel.img` (the pi's default kernel location).
 This "pi side" of the bootloader was then able to spin in a loop while waiting for your laptop to use the command "pi-install" (aka the